 • Our Quality Assurance Procedures and Policies are listed here and are available on request from Lisa Pagan our Senior Admissions Officer.
 The College's Vision of Enhancement for Higher Education is available here.

 Franchise provision – academic regulations which govern the delivery of awards the College delivers on behalf of partner institutions can be found here:

 • The Higher Education Teaching, Learning and Assessment Policy is available here.

 • The College has two university partners who validate our provision, Staffordshire University and the University of Salford.
 The programmes that are delivered with each partner, and the benefits for students are outlined in the University Course Guide.

 • Our HE Careers and Employability Offer for HE Students is available here.

-• Our current University Course Guide is available here.
+Our University and Adult Education Course Guide is available here.

 Detailed information on our University Courses is available here.